SFML/imgui-sfml/README.md

 =======

-Library which allows you to use [ImGui](https://github.com/ocornut/imgui) with [SFML](https://github.com/SFML/SFML) Based on [this repository](https://github.com/Mischa-Alff/imgui-backends) with some improvements / changes.
+Library which allows you to use [ImGui](https://github.com/ocornut/imgui) with [SFML](https://github.com/SFML/SFML)

+Based on [this repository](https://github.com/Mischa-Alff/imgui-backends) with big improvements and changes.

 How-to
 ----